Installing the SciPy Stack¶

 sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-The versions in Ubuntu 12.10 and Debian 7.0 meet the current Scipy stack specification.
-Users might also want to add the NeuroDebian repository for extra Scipy packages.
+The versions in Ubuntu 12.10 or newer and Debian 7.0 or newer meet the current SciPy stack specification.
+Users might also want to add the NeuroDebian repository for extra SciPy packages.

 sudo emerge -aN '>=dev-python/numpy-1.6' '>=sci-libs/scipy-0.10' '>=dev-python/matplotlib-1.1' '>=dev-python/ipython-0.13' '>=dev-python/pandas-0.8' '>=dev-python/sympy-0.7' '>=dev-python/nose-1.1'